AED's in the News

 Health Canada is recalling two batches of epinephrine auto-injector products used in the treatment of serious allergic reactions in children.

 The agency is says it's due to a manufacturing defect that may render the device ineffective at delivering the medication in an emergency.

-Allerject, which is used in the emergency treatment of anaphylaxis, works by reversing the rapid and dangerous decrease in blood pressure and relaxing the muscles in the airway during an allergic reaction.
+Allerject, which is used in the emergency treatment of anaphylaxis, works by reversing the rapid and dangerous decrease in blood pressure and relaxing the muscles in the airway during a

 Only 2 hours after being installed, AED saves ball player’s life

 Gord Stevenson, Little Mountain Sportsplex night manager, with the Automated External Defibrillator (AED) which proved to be a real life saver when it helped revive slo-pitch player Bryant Thomson who collapsed during a game on Friday.
 JIM BENDER/Winnipeg Sun/Postmedia Network

 “I got back and administered it.
 He came about and took a deep breath, then three others took turns doing CPR on him.
 He came to and threw up, then they did more CPR